 Green tea is the virgin of tea manufacturing, the least processed, the freshest, and the youngest.

 Low in caffeine, high in antioxidants, rich in vitamins B and C, this light, grassy tea boasts a whole cocktail of wellness support!
 The health benefits of this incredible plant, Camellia sinensis, are the subject of a great number of medical experiments and psychological studies presently.
 Scientists and Physicians are fascinated with all of the new data that is coming forth!
 It’s never been a better time to start drinking teas!

 Green teas, (for centuries the beverage of choice in Asia), are rapidly gaining popularity in the western world.
 It’s natural aroma and widely acclaimed health benefits make green tea appealing to both the tea lover and previously non-tea drinker.
-Due to our own personal appreciation for high quality Artisinal green teas, we are striving to offer an ever-growing selection of rare varieties, to include our own Traverse City-grown White Teas.
+Due to our own personal appreciation for high-quality Artisinal green teas, we are striving to offer an ever-growing selection of rare varieties, to include our own Traverse City-grown White Teas.
 Our award-winning signature blends include as many fresh, certified Organic and Demeter Biodynamic Michigan-grown ingredients as possible.
-The aroma of these teas surpasses anything you have ever experienced with regards to subtlety and complexity.
+The aroma of these teas surpasses anything you have ever experienced with regard to subtlety and complexity.